 In recent years, the European Union (the "EU") has faced both financial and political turmoil which, if it continues or worsens, could have a material adverse effect on our business.
 For example, following the global financial crisis of 2008, several countries in Europe faced a sovereign debt crisis (commonly referred to as the "European Debt Crisis") that negatively affected economic activity in that region and adversely affected the strength of the euro versus the U.S. dollar and other currencies.
 Although some of these countries are no longer facing a serious debt crisis, the lingering effects of the European Debt Crisis are unclear and may have a material adverse effect on our business, particularly if any European countries face sovereign debt default.
 Furthermore, concerns exist regarding the sovereign debt of certain Latin American countries, including Venezuela.
-If Venezuela or any other country faces a sovereign debt and the imposition of stricter capital requirements.
+If Venezuela or any other country faces a sovereign debt crisis, it could adversely affect the global banking system, due to its exposure to the sovereign debt and the imposition of stricter capital requirements.
 A sovereign debt crisis may also lower consumer confidence, which could adversely affect global economic conditions, and adverse changes in the global banking system or global economy may have a material adverse effect on our business.